WasilK/wanderlust/README.md

-Wanderlust - Hotel Listing & Review Platform Wanderlust is a full-stack web application built using Express.js, Node.js, and MongoDB following the MVC architecture.
-It allows users to create and manage hotel listings, write reviews, and explore locations with integrated maps.
+# Wanderlust - Hotel Listing & Review Platform

+Wanderlust is a full-stack web application built with Node.js, Express, and MongoDB following the MVC architecture.
+It allows users to create and manage hotel listings, write reviews, and explore hotels on an interactive map.

-Features
+## Features

-User Authentication: Secure sign-up and login system with password-based authentication.
+- User authentication with secure password-based login and signup

-Hotel Listings: Users can create, update, and delete their own hotel listings.
+- Create, update, and delete hotel listings

-Reviews: Authenticated users can write and manage reviews for hotels.
+- Write and manage reviews for hotels

-Maps Integration: Interactive maps powered by a Maps API to visualize hotel locations.
+- Interactive maps integration to display hotel locations

-MVC Architecture: Clear separation of concerns for scalable and maintainable code.
+- Clean MVC architecture for organized and maintainable code

-RESTful Routes: Clean and organized API endpoints for listings, reviews, and user actions.
+- RESTful routing for smooth navigation and API design

-Technologies Used
+## Technologies Used

-Backend: Node.js, Express.js
+- **Backend:** Node.js, Express.js

-Database: MongoDB with Mongoose ODM
+- **Database:** MongoDB with Mongoose

-Authentication: Password-based authentication with session management
+- **Authentication:** Password-based authentication with session management

-Frontend: EJS templating engine for server-side rendered views
+- **Frontend:** EJS templating engine

-Maps API: Integrated to display and interact with hotel locations on maps
+- **Maps:** Integrated Maps API for location visualization